boxybird/morph-example-theme/README.md

 * `index.php` - The main template file.
 This is where the components are called and displayed on the front-end.

-* `components/counter-class.php` - An a example of a component using the `morph_render` helpers class.
+* `components/counter-class.php` - An a example of a component using the `morph_render` helper class.

 * `components/counter-procedural.php` - An a example of a component using procedural code.